Decet (Enescu): Analysis

-Doucement mouvementé
+I. Doucement mouvementé

 The first movement is in an expanded sonata-allegro form.
 The gentle opening theme is perfectly diatonic, in D major.
 The extremely soft dynamic prescribed for all the instruments minimizes timbral contrasts, resulting in the effect of an ensemble of equal voices.
 The theme is spun out over twenty-three bars in free contrapuntal imitation, after the manner of a ricercar by Andrea Gabrieli.
 A second theme, also diatonic, is then announced by bassoons and horns, beginning a fugato with six entrances, alternating the relative natural-minor key (B Aeolian) and its upper fifth (F♯ Aeolian), followed by a brief return to the opening theme, now in the dominant key of A major.
 At first this seems to suggest a complete, compact sonata exposition, but it proves to be a two-part initial thematic group.
 Instead of the expected transition to a development section, Enescu now presents his second thematic group, which is in two parts like the first.
 Beginning in the remote key of C♯ major with a theme in the cor anglais marked très expressif (mais) sans rigueur, the group's second theme follows immediately, and the exposition proper ends in the dominant key of A major.

 The development section is predominantly melodic, with new large-breathed phrases emerging from the previously presented themes.
 The fugato second theme at first takes the lead, then is contrapuntally interwoven with the first theme in iridescent orchestrational colours.
 The unorthodox recapitulation begins with fragments of the first theme presented in various keys, then quasi-developmentally juxtaposing the first three themes for about thirty bars, "the way fragments scattered away by an explosion might fall back again".
 The two themes of the second thematic group are then recapitulated together, transposed a semitone upward to begin in the tonic, D major (instead of the C♯ major of the exposition), but closing therefore unexpectedly in B♭ major, forte, in the first horn.
 A developmental coda reworks all four themes in a gradual relaxation in the tonic, D major, and the movement closes with a final statement of the first theme in augmentation, ending with a plagal cadence.